TencentCloud/chat-demo-react-native/README.md

 ```

 ### Run
+0. Get `SDKAppID, Secret` from the console.

-1. Fill in the prepared `SDKAppID, UserSig` into the `config.ts` file.
+1. Fill in the prepared `SDKAppID, Secret` into the `config.ts` file.
+(Filling in the existing userID on the start page will automatically calculate userSig and log in.)
 2. Execute the following command to run:

 ```